fcapovilla/caporss/README.md

 See these pages for more informations :
 * [Getting started with Ruby on Heroku](https://devcenter.heroku.com/articles/ruby)
 * [AppFog CLI Tool Overview](https://docs.appfog.com/getting-started/af-cli)

+## Keyboard shortcuts

+Here is a list of keyboard shortcuts currently supported by CapoRSS :

+* 'A' : Show the feed subscription dialog.
+* 'R' : Sync feeds
+* 'H' : Hide/Unhide read items
+* 'J' : Move down one item in the item list
+* 'K' : Move up one item in the item list
+* 'SHIFT+J' : Select the next feed/folder in the sidebar
+* 'SHIFT+K' : Select the previous feed/folder in the sidebar
+* 'SPACE' : Go down one page in the item list, changing the selected item if needed
+* 'SHIFT+SPACE' : Go up one page in the item list, changing the selected item if needed

 ## TODO